Vodafone's return to growth hints at wider sector recovery

 The one weak spot in the results was Germany, where it was hit by stiff competition.
 The group said the CEO of Vodafone Germany, Jens Schulte-Bockum, would stand down during the 2015-16 financial year.

-One other longer-term concern for Vodafone investors has been the thought that it could seek to upgrade its networks in one go by buying Europe's biggest cable operator Liberty Global.
+One other longer-term concern for Vodafone investors has been the thought that it could seek to upgrade its networks in one go by buying Europe's biggest cable operator Liberty Global (LBTYA.O).

 Analysts at Jefferies said they would like to hear the company predict strengthening revenue trends through the year.